The Engineer’s Guide to Custom Cable Design

 TERMINATION

-When building cable assemblies, it is simply a matter of choice.
 Typical prototyping leans toward soldering because of the low cost of entry and re-workability.
 Whereas high-volume production leans toward crimping with its controllable process and easy learning curve, resulting in lower labor costs.
+Crimping is also typically better for high amperage or voltage as soldered joints can weaken over time or produce corona discharges

 To help you make your decision we assembled a list of pros and cons.